Nicola Gratteri: Prosecutor

 Gratteri joined the judiciary in 1986, at an unusually young age.
 One of his first prosecutions was that of a former friend who had joined the 'Ndrangheta; he received an eight-year prison sentence.
 Because of his work against the mafia, he received death threats.
 His fiancée's house was shot at in 1989 and she received death threats against him; from April that year he has been provided with an armed guard.
 In 1993, Gratteri survived three assassination attempts in a three week period; another plot against him was foiled in 2005.
 Because of the security risk, Gratteri has not been to a cinema or a restaurant since the late 1990s.

 In August 2007, Gratteri was consulted by German police following the murder of six Italians in Duisburg that was believed to be mafia-related.
 In 2014 Italian prime minister Matteo Renzi appointed Gratteri to head a commission to draft new anti-mafia laws.
 Renzi also attempted to appoint him as Minister of Justice; this was unsuccessful due to opposition from president Giorgio Napolitano.
 Napolitano's position was that while prosecutors had previously been appointed as ministers, this had only happened after they had retired from their judicial role.

+In 2013 Prime Minister Enrico Letta set him the task of creating a task force to fight organised crime.

 In 2016, Gratteri was appointed prosecutor of Catanzaro, Calabria.
 In this role, he carried out a blitz on the 'Ndrangheta and its political connections.
 This involved 2,500 police officers interviewing 913 witnesses and generated 479 suspects.
 The operation resulted in 438 charges being brought against 335 persons.
 The cases have involved 600 lawyers.

-In 2023, Gratteri was elected prosecutor of Naples, the largest prosecutor's office in Italy.
-In the same year, Prime Minister Enrico Letta set him the task of creating a task force to fight organised crime.
+In 2023, Gratteri was nominated prosecutor of Naples, the largest prosecutor's office in Italy.